 All receiving water monitoring stations are now located in the NBC GIS system.
 The data from a monitoring period can be displayed in a map format with the results graphically displayed as colored dots that increase in size and color intensity as the fecal coliform concentrations increase.
-During 2011, the data continued to be graphically represented on the GIS maps.
+During 2012, EMDA continued to update monitoring locations on the GIS maps.
+All bay and river nutrients and bacteria monitoring sites have been entered and remain accurate.
 In addition, in 2011 a new water quality website was launched.
-This website gives NBC staff and other interested parties access to NBC data.
+This website "Snapshot of Upper Narragansett Bay", gives NBC staff and other interested parties immediate on-line access to NBC data.